 Step 2 – Keep lines of communication open

-Encouraging open lines of communication between employees and management not only builds trust and rapport, it also helps you better manage schedules so you can minimize shift-swapping.
+Encouraging open lines of communication between employees and management not only builds trust and rapport but also helps you better manage schedules so you can minimize shift-swapping.

 Sometimes agreed-upon availability changes because of an employee’s home life or other circumstances out of their control.
 While it can be challenging to manage the changing needs of many employees at once, it’s critical that your staff feel comfortable coming to you with these developments so you can effectively manage the overall schedule.

-While it won’t always be possible to accommodate these requests, keeping communication open and creating an environment that encourages openness with management will help ensure that you’re managing the most crucial shift changes and also respecting your employees’ needs - resulting in a happier team.
+While it won’t always be possible to accommodate shift swap requests, keeping communication open and creating an environment that encourages openness with management will help ensure that you’re managing the most crucial shift changes and also respecting your employees’ needs – resulting in a happier team.

 Step 3 – Leverage technology

 In many cases, technology can offer a simple, streamlined solution to scheduling woes.

 If you don’t have a tech stack in place, opt for employee scheduling software like ZoomShift.
 Take advantage of the features like Shift Swap, which notifies qualified employees as soon shifts open up.
 This allows available employees to fill open spots immediately and allows you and the rest of your staff to rest easy knowing all shifts are covered.
 Using software like ZoomShift, employees can swap shifts with someone mutually without the intervention of managers.

 The centralized location tracking and notifications built into the work schedule app mean that no one will be left scrambling and that you’ll always know who’s working which shift.